Dusekt/ESMPDB/README.md

 # ESM_PDB1

 Contrastive antibody embedding model using **ESM-2** as the protein language model backbone, fine-tuned with **LoRA** on SAbDab structural pairing data.
-A re-implementation of the AbLangPDB1 training pipeline with a cleaner repo structure, Polars for data handling, and UV for dependency management.
+Heavy-chain only, with a token-wise linear projection and triplet loss — producing residue-level embeddings at inference.

 ---